purpleprotocol/purple_wallet/README.md

-# Lambda wallet
+# Purple wallet

-This is the desktop wallet of Lambda.
+This is the desktop wallet of Purple.

 # Development
 * Start dev server `npm run dev`